paulo-g-martinez/eviction-lab-tn-nss-capstone/README.md

 # eviction-lab-tn-nss-capstone
-Final NSS data-science project on The Eviction Lab's TN data
+Final Nashville Software School Data-Science project on The Eviction Lab's TN data

+### Studying and reporting on the relationship between evictions and poverty for Tennessee as captured by the Eviction Lab's data.

 Citations for academic publications and research reports: